c-cube/blag/content/atp/resolution1.rst

 competing with real provers (such as `E <eprover.org>`_).
 Still, I hope this post will shine some light on the domain of automated theorem proving and maybe — who knows? — get some people interested in the domain.
+I should point out that I wrote a more serious prover, `Zipperposition <https://github.com/c-cube/zipperposition/>`_, using Logtk.

+thanks to nicoo and Enjolras on freenode for their second reading.